By Tim Byrnes

 5 Houston Texans (12-5) @ 4 Pittsburgh Steelers (10-7): Hou 30-6

-Texans QB CJ Stroud did everything he could to lose this game, fumbling five times and losing two, and throwing an interception.
-Stroud (250 yards passing-td) started the Houston scoring with a 6-yard touchdown pass to WR Christian Kirk, who had a monster game.
+CJ Stroud did everything he could to lose this game for the Texans fumbling five times, losing two, and throwing an interception.
+Stroud (250 yards passing-TD) started the Houston scoring with a 6-yard touchdown pass to Christian Kirk, who had a monster game.

-Kirk torched the Steelers secondary with long receptions all game, and totalled eight catches for 144 yards.
+Kirk torched the Steelers secondary with long receptions all game and totaled eight catches for 144 yards.

-Running back Woody Mark (12 receptions-112 yards-td) was unstoppable for the Texans, averaging nearly six yards per carry, but the game entered the 4th-quarter still 7-6.
+Running back Woody Mark (12 receptions-112 yards-TD) was unstoppable for the Texans, averaging nearly six yards per carry, but the game entered the fourth quarter still 7-6.

-Rodgers (146 yards-int) was falling over his own line all game, due to the amazing four-man rush of the Texans, who had four sacks on the day.
-The d-line was pushing the Steelers into Rodgers, and disrupting his ability to see downfield for most of the day.
+Rodgers (146 yards-Int) was falling over his own line all game, due to the amazing four-man rush of the Texans, who had four sacks on the day.
+The defensive line was pushing the Steelers into Rodgers and disrupting his ability to see downfield for most of the day.

-Houston took their next possession 87 yards ending in a Marks 13-yard touchdown run, and sealed the game with a 50-yard pick-six by S Calen Bullock on the Steelers next possession.
+Houston took their next possession 87 yards ending in a Marks 13-yard touchdown run and sealed the game with a 50-yard pick-six by former Muir/ USC star Calen Bullock on the Steelers next possession.

 Next up, the Texans travel to Gillette Stadium to face the Patriots in the Divisional Round.